Link Search Menu Expand Document

 Explainer

-explainer = Explainer.initialize(model, instance)
+explainer = Explaining.initialize(model, instance)

 The initialize function converts the instance into binary variables (called a binary representation) coding the associated model.
 More precisely, each of these binary variables represents a condition (feature $op$ value ?) in the model where $op$ is a standard comparison operator.
 Scikit-learn and XGBoost use the operator $\ge$.
 With respect to the instance, the sign of a binary variable indicates whether the condition is true or not in the model.
 Here, we can see the instance and its binary representation.
 We can see the conditions related to the binary representation using the function to_features which is explained below.